Marklogic-retired/marklogic-data-hub/_pages/tutorial/4x/view-jobs.md

 We use the QuickStart Jobs viewer to view the results of the jobs we just ran.

-{% include conrefs/conref-qs-4x-jobs.md imgpath=var-imgpath pickitem="the job for the input flow `Load Products`" %}
+{% include conrefs/conref-qs-4x-jobs.md imgpath=var-imgpath pickitem="the job for the input flow `Load Products`" fullsteps=true %}

 ### Result